 How to Enter

-- Pick a Climate Action - Zero Waste; Sustainable Transit; Renewable Energy; or Roots.
+- Pick a Climate Action - such as Zero Waste; Sustainable Transit; Renewable Energy; or Roots.

-- Create a video of 3 minutes or less* related to your Climate Action answering one simple question: "How do you make it count?"
+- Create a short video of related to your Climate Action answering one simple question: "How do you make it count?"

-- Upload your video to YouTube, Twitter or Facebook, tagged #climateactionfilm
+- Upload your video to YouTube, Vimeo, Twitter or Facebook.

-- Fill out the online Entry Form, before December 31, with the link to view your film.
+- Fill out the online Entry Form before May 31, with the link to view your film.

-Films can be entered in the following categories: K-8 // High School // General Public // Organizations.
+Films can be entered by filmmakers in the following categories: K-8 or High School

-Films will be reviewed by our panel of judges and the highest scoring films in each Entry Category.
+Films will be reviewed by our panel of judges and the winners are the highest scoring films in each Entry Category.
 Prizes will be awarded in each Entry Category:

 2nd Prize: $200 cash prize.